RAS-University/robotic-courses/docs/dynamics.md

 In this video we focus on better understanding of the mass matrix M of theta
 ![Mass Matrix](https://www.youtube.com/watch?v=7PFQou5l9do&list=PLggLP4f-rq02vX0OQQ5vrCxbJrzamYDfx&index=36)
-><sub>Modern Robotics, Chapter 8.1: Lagrangian Formulation of Dynamics (Part 1 of 2).
+><sub>Modern Robotics, Chapter 8.1.3: Understanding the Mass Matrix.
 YouTube video.
 Available at: https://www.youtube.com/watch?v=7PFQou5l9do&list=PLggLP4f-rq02vX0OQQ5vrCxbJrzamYDfx&index=36</sub>

 In this video, we focus on gaining a deeper **intuition and mathematical understanding of the mass matrix** $M(\theta)$, which appears in the robot’s **kinetic energy expression** and **equations of motion**.